CODE OF CONDUCT

 Dan Rule

-Do Not Critique Your Own Performance!
+Do not critique your performance!
 This is peer driven feedback and you are the performer.
 Focus on your delivery; what you think needs changing may instead be the delivery that gets you hired!
 You will have your opportunity to give critique when you are listening to others' reads.
 Self-directing will develop naturally.

 Nephilim Rule

-"Energy" is a Bad Word!
-Be specific in your critique and feedback.
+"Energy" is a placeholder term inapproriate for feedback.
+Be specific.
 "Energy" could mean enthusiasm, excitement, frantic, passion, anger, a faster pace, and a variety of other descriptions.
 Without the specifics, the performer cannot give you the read you are looking for.
 Avoid using "energy" anytime you're giving direction.